AndyLi-26/dot_files/README.md

 # dot_files
 nvim, tmux and initrc file

-install neovim using on linux
+install neovim and lua using on linux
 ```
 sudo apt get neovim
+sudo apt install lua5.3
 ```
 or
 ```